 NOTE: You’ll want to be very aware to plant this wheat after the Hessian fly date.

 TAM 114*, from Texas A&M AgriLife Research, marketed by AGSECO is proving to be very much like TAM 111 with higher yields and resistance to stripe, leaf, and stem rust.
 It can stand heavy grazing and still produce grain in the spring.
-TAM-111 ruled for many years, but, TAM 114 may be the new King of the field.
+TAM-111 ruled for many years, but we are seeing that TAM 114 is the new King of the field.

 We recommend this wheat for our cattlemen who need to graze cows in the fall.
-(And with the price of wheat where it is, cattle may be a better investment at this point.)
+Every year, this wheat flies out the door, so order early!

 - Very Good: Drought Tolerance & Test Weight.

 - Resistant to: Stripe Rust, Leaf Rust, Stem Rust.